-The addition of Light Emitting Diode ("LED") technology into the bi-annual retailer events in 2012 and the annual coupons in 2013, as well as LDC custom coded coupons, has had a positive effect on consumer engagement and provided LDC with opportunities to achieve additional savings in their service territory.
-The Residential Demand Response program is the main residential initiative which drives savings for LDCs and has been well received by consumers eager to utilize an In-Home Display ("IHD") to help manage their energy consumption.
+The addition of Light Emitting Diode ("LED") technology into the bi-annual retailer events in 2012 and the annual coupons in 2013, as well as LDC custom coded coupons, has had a positive effect on consumer engagement and provided LDCs with opportunities to achieve additional savings in their service territories.
+The Residential Demand Response program is the main residential initiative which drives savings for LDCs and has generally been well received by consumers eager to utilize an In-Home Display ("IHD") to help manage their energy consumption.
 Unfortunately, there were no savings associated with the Energy Display attributed to LDCs in the IESO's verified results to date.
-CNPI launched a modified version of the peaksaverPLUS program in spring 2013, and saw significant uptake in the program as customers throughout the service territory are concerned about the rising electricity costs and seek tools on how to mitigate this on their monthly invoices.
-The 2014 Final Verified did not report any savings attributed to CNPI 's Residential Demand Response program, despite having over 300 participants in the program.
-CNPI launched the peaksaverPLUS program in spring 2013, and saw limited uptake in the program as there remain to be concerns by customers of relinquishing perceived control of their central air-conditioning and/or water heater systems

 The Heating and Cooling incentives program continues to be one of the strongest performer in the residential suite of programs.
-This program is mainly driven by contractors participating in the program but they may not always deliver results in the required manner (e.g. allowing customers to apply for their own incentives and tardy reporting).
+This program is mainly driven by contractors participating in the program, but they may not always deliver results in the required manner (e.g. allowing customers to apply for their own incentives and tardy reporting).